Ervatamia divaricata

 What's the taxonomical classification of Ervatamia divaricata?

-Ervatavia divaricata belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
-At the class level, it is categorized as Equisetopsida, which further descends into the subclass Magnoliidae.
-The taxonomic hierarchy continues through the order Gentianales and the family Apocynaceae.
-Finally, the plant is identified by its specific genus, Ervatavia, and its species designation, divaricata.
+Ervatavia divaricata belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
+Within this lineage, it is positioned in the class Equisetopsida and the subclass Magnoliidae.
+Further taxonomic refinement places the plant in the order Gentianales and the family Apocynaceae.
+Finally, it is identified by its specific genus, Ervatavia, and its unique species designation, divaricata.

 Taxonomic Rank Classification